-Functional Nutrition is absolutely my number one jam when it comes to supporting people to feel their best and to actually seeing results.
+Functional Nutrition is absolutely my number one jam when it comes to supporting people to feel their best and actually seeing results.
 Why?
-Well, let’s explore a few fundamental components of Functional Medicine Nutrition, aka Functional Nutrition, to help explain.

-Generally speaking, Functional Nutrition focuses on using food and lifestyle to help restore optimal function to the body at a grassroots level.
+Generally speaking, Functional Nutrition focuses on using food, lifestyle, and nutrients to help restore optimal function in the body at a grassroots level.
 It does not matter what stage of health or disease someone is at, food and lifestyle can be used to help shift the terrain towards health and away from what is driving dysfunction.
 We focus on not only preventing future disease and symptoms but also ensuring the body has what it needs to function its best today.
-We spend time with people, understanding who they are.
+We spend time with people, understanding who they are and their story.
 Functional Nutrition is all about being curious about your unique body and Functional Nutritionists are a lot like detectives.

-Functional Nutrition is about the science of how each person uniquely interacts with the world.
+Functional Nutrition is about the science or physiology of how each person uniquely interacts with the world.
 We don’t adhere to one particular diet or health fad but instead we look at what each unique person needs at this unique time, to restore balance and function.
-There is a partnership between client and practitioner and a large focus on empowering people to know their own body and understand what it is saying and asking for.
+There is a partnership between client and practitioner and a large focus on empowering people to know their own body.

 Here are 5 core concepts of Functional Nutrition (As developed and taught by the brilliant Andrea Nakayama at The Functional Nutrition Alliance or FxNA)

 1. Functional Nutrition relies on the understanding that everyone is unique, everything in the body is connected, and everything we do impacts our health.